chloetanlimco/capitalonedeliverable/README.md

 - Park pages includes overview, visitor centers, campgrounds, articles, events, news releases, alerts, operating hours, and further readings (educational resources, including lesson plans, people, and places)
 - Maps with visitor center and campground icons, if such things and their coordinates are available
 - Campgrounds with icons based on amenities and accessibilities
+- Option to show all search results (will take a considerably lengthier time to load)

 ## Challenges
 - Learning how to handle and work with Flask